pixijs/filters/filters/bulge-pinch/README.md

 # BulgePinchFilter

-PixiJS v4 filter to render DisplayObject as ASCII text.
+PixiJS v4 filter to apply a bulge or a pinch effect.

 ## Installation